The higher structure of unstable homotopy groups

-\begin{thmc} All elements in the homotopy groups of a finite wedge of simply-connected spheres are generated (under primary composition and higher order homotopy operations) by the group operation and Whitehead products. \end{thmc} See Theorem \ref{twhitpgen} below\vsm.
+\begin{thmc} The homotopy groups of a finite wedge of simply-connected spheres are generated of higher order by the fundamental classes (i.e., inclusions of wedge summands) and their Whitehead products. \end{thmc} See Theorem \ref{twhitpgen} below\vsm.

-\begin{remark} As noted above, Cohen provides an algorithm for finding decompositions of stable classes, in terms of the Adams spectral sequence, although it is not clear how workable this is (see, e.g., \cite{AdHI,WXuT} for the use of such Toda decompositions, and the resulting calculations of differentials in the Adams spectral sequence).

-Such an algorithm seems very unlikely to be achievable unstably with the present state of our knowledge of the unstable homotopy groups of spheres.
-However, Theorem C implies that in some sense we have a ``combinatorial description'' of homotopy groups in terms of Whitehead products and simplicial identities.
-While this is in no sense algorithmic, it differs from the original approach of \cite{KanD} in that the calculations themselves are homotopy invariants.
-We hope to show in the future that the differentials in the spectral sequences we use are themselves given by higher homotopy operations (compare \cite{BBSenH} and \cite{BJTurnHI}).